VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluation

-First, we compare our system with Mishra et al.’s work~\cite{mishra2020soft}, which is focused on vergence sensing using custom aerosol-jet–printed, stretchable, skin-like biopotential electrodes using a 2, 3, and 4-channel configurations.
+We perform a comparison against two baseline EOG sensing systems.
+First, we compare our system with Mishra et al.’s work~\cite{mishra2020soft}, which is focused on vergence sensing using custom aerosol-jet–printed, stretchable, skin-like biopotential electrodes using a 2-, 3-, and 4-channel configurations.
 Their 2-channel configuration differs from ours and has a horizontal channel across both eyes, a vertical channel above and below the right eye, and a ground electrode obtrusively placed on the forehead, and reports an accuracy of 34\%.
-In contrast, our system uses an unobtrusive 2-channel configuration using standard Ag/AgCl electrodes with the ground on the mastoid and achieves an accuracy of 83.25\%.
-While their 3-channel and 4-channel configurations have increased accuracies of 87 and 91\% respectively, additional electrodes bring about discomfort which negatively affect the user experience.
+In contrast, our system uses an unobtrusive 2-channel configuration using standard Ag/AgCl electrodes with the ground on the mastoid and achieves an accuracy of 82.68\%.
+While their 3-channel and 4-channel configurations have increased accuracies of 87 and 91\% respectively, additional electrodes bring about discomfort, which negatively affects the user experience.

-Second, we compare our system's performance against the EOG electrode layout in the commercial JINS MEME glasses~\cite{jinsmeme} (Fig.~\ref{fig:electrode_placement}).
-Here, one participant (P4) wore electrodes at the union of both our system’s and JINS MEME’s electrode positions.
+Second, we compare our system's performance against the EOG electrode layout in the commercial JINS MEME glasses~\cite{jinsmeme} (Fig.~\ref{fig:electrode_placement}) and left-right differential layout represented by E-Glasses~\cite{Lee20203DPrinted}.
+To ensure a fair comparison, one participant (P4) wore a combined electrode setup encompassing the positions of both our system and the JINS MEME.
 We then collected data across ten rounds, each including all six vergence gestures.
-Five‐fold cross‐validation was performed independently on both setups.
-Our system achieves an accuracy of 88.33 $\pm$ 1.13\%, while the JINS MEME achieves a lower accuracy of 50.0 $\pm$ 1.29\%.
-This is in line with our prior SNR analysis showing that our vergence waveforms are on average 7.3~dB higher than those from JINS MEME (Fig.~\ref{fig:jinsmeme_comparison}).
+Evaluating each configuration independently using five-fold cross-validation, our system achieves an accuracy of 100\% in 4-gesture task, outperforming the JINS MEME layout (67.5 $\pm$ 15\%) and the E-Glasses channel (72.5 $\pm$ 9.35\%).
+In the more complex 6-gesture task, our system achieved 88.33 $\pm$ 1.13\% accuracy, whereas JINS MEME and the derived E-Glasses channel achieved only 50.0 $\pm$ 1.29\% and 53.33 $\pm$ 8.50\%, respectively.
+These results are in line with our prior SNR analysis, which demonstrated that our vergence waveforms exhibit an average SNR improvement of 7.3~dB over JINS MEME and 4.8~dB over the E-Glasses configuration.